ahmedosman/STAR/README.md

 ## Acknowledgments
-We thank Naureen M. Mahmood, Talha Zaman,  Nikos Athanasiou, Joachim Tesch, Muhammed Kocabas, Nikos Kolotouros and Vassilis Choutas for the discussions and Sai Kumar Dwivedi, Lea Muller,  Amir Ahmad and Nitin Saini for proof reading the script and Mason Landry for the voice over and Benjamin Pellkofer for the IT support.
+We thank Naureen M. Mahmood, Talha Zaman,  Nikos Athanasiou, Joachim Tesch, Muhammed Kocabas, Nikos Kolotouros and Vassilis Choutas for the discussions and Sai Kumar Dwivedi, Lea Muller, Amir Ahmad and Nitin Saini for proof reading the script and Mason Landry for the video voice over and Benjamin Pellkofer for the IT support.

 ## Contact

 For questions, please contact [star@tue.mpg.de](mailto:star@tue.mpg.de).

-For commercial licensing (and all related questions for business applications), please contact [ps-licensing@tue.mpg.de](mailto:ps-licensing@tue.mpg.de).
+For commercial licensing (and all related questions for business applications), please contact [ps-license@tue.mpg.de](mailto:ps-license@tue.mpg.de).